AltspaceVR/AltspaceSDK-wiki/CursorEvents.md

 * `holocursorleave`: similar to hoverOut, fired when cursor stops landing on a hologram
 * `holocursormove`: similar to mousemove, not related to a specific hologram

 CursorEvents also manages effects, which make it easier to reuse event handling code.
-Multiple effects can be added to the same object, and multiple objects can be registered for the same effect (many-to-many relationship).
-To create effects, simply implement the Cursor Event callbacks that your effect requires:  You can also use pre-built effects which we call plugins.
+Multiple effects can be added to the same object, and multiple objects can be registered for the same effect (many-to-many).
+You can create your own effects and also use pre-built effects which we call plugins.

 Related
 * Cursor event plugins including with with SDK: [[ColorHighlightEffect]], [[DragPlaneEffect]]